5 questions people ask Americans abroad – and my answers

 However, the answer I usually give to this question is: “Please tell me everything you know about my home state of Arizona before we continue.”

-(I know, because I used to do it as an activity in class back when I was an English teacher.)
+(Not making that up, by the way.
+I know, because I used to do it as an activity in class back when I was an English teacher.)

-They’ll then be shocked to learn that Arizona is a state, and approximately 1500 miles from where they thought.
+If you tell them, they’ll then be shocked to learn that Arizona is a state, and approximately 1500 miles from where they thought.

 So ignorance goes both ways.